 December 8 – Chasing Rabbits

 I woke up with several goals today.
-The first, after seeing our oldest child off to school, was to simply do the dishes.
+The first was to simply do the dishes.
 Seems like a no-brainer, right?
-I also wanted to straighten up our living room and finish this devotional entry.
-I thought that I could easily accomplish those few tasks with little brain power and minimal kid interruptions, especially since the remaining three children were either still sleeping or vegging on the couch, thanks to feeling icky.
+I also wanted to straighten up our living room, do some writing, and take a shower.
+I thought that I could easily accomplish those few tasks with little brain power and minimal kid interruptions, especially since the children were either still sleeping or vegging on the couch, thanks to feeling icky.

 As I tackled the quick clean up and dishes, I notice a reminder in my inbox.
 A webinar that I had signed up for days ago was starting soon, and I had forgotten all about it.
 Although it wasn’t on my list, I still wanted to listen in.
 I figured it would take at least an hour from start to finish, and, because I have a hard time mentally multi-tasking when I write, it was inevitable that writing would be pushed further down the list.